 - 1 ½ cups small diced zucchini

-Cook the Fava beans in the vegetable broth, with cumin, garlic and lemon juice.
+- Cook the fava beans in the vegetable broth, with cumin, garlic and lemon juice for several hours.

-Heat oil in a sturdy stock pot.
-Add carrots and onions.
+- Heat oil in a sturdy stock pot.
+Add carrots, onions, garlic, and ginger.
 Saute until tender.
 Add mushrooms, cook 3-4 more minutes, and then add the zucchini.